llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 ----------------------------------------

-## Feedback: No, it's boring to read and not useful.
+## Human Feedback: No, it's boring to read and not useful.
 Results for "Concise Bullet Points" prompt variation... system_role used:
 Extract only the most significant information from this transcript that meets these criteria: